 - Social media

-We’ve talked before about how an overall plan is really important to making sure that the time and money you spend online gets the best possible outcome (check out #1 in this article).
+We’ve talked before about how an overall digital marketing plan is really important to making sure that the time and money you spend online gets the best possible outcome (check out #1 in this article).
 But what tactics should be included in your plan?

-Whether you’re doing it in-house or outsourcing your digital marketing, developing an online marketing strategy is only the first step toward achieving your business goals.
+Whether you’re doing it in-house or outsourcing part of your digital marketing, developing an online marketing strategy is only the first step toward achieving your business goals.
 Here are 6 marketing activities that are essential for successful small and mid-market digital marketing.

 Closed Loop Reporting